kiwicopple/paul.copplest.one/docs/blog/human-memories.md

 # Human memories

-I've been writing a blog post about Graphs.
-One application of Graphs is for modelling the way human memories work.
+I've been writing a blog post about [graphs](https://en.wikipedia.org/wiki/Graph_theory).
+One application for graphs is modelling human memories.
 In the draft of that blog post, I went too deep into the characteristics of human memories - I found the content interesting but it detracted from the initial thesis.
 I've copied the content here so I can revisit it in the future.

 ## Modelling human memories with graphs